 The premise of the Mississippi workers' compensation system is to provide an injured employee a recovery for injuries that arise out of (referring to a causal connection to the employment) and occur in the course of his employment (involving an analysis of the time, place, and situation of the injury).
 Compensability is established even if the employee caused or contributed to his own injuries.
 Miss.
 Code Ann. §71-3-7.
 In exchange for imposing that liability on an employer without determining who is at fault in causing the injury, the law imposes a limit on the amount of money and type of benefits that can be recovered by the injured employee.
-The system has survived constitutional challenges over the years, but the fact that a claimant gives up an unlimited recovery has resulted in the workers' compensation system being liberally interpreted in favor of the claimant.
-This means that disputed or doubtful cases are to be resolved in favor of awarding compensation and the claimant is given the benefit of the doubt in resolving issues or disputes.
+The system has survived constitutional challenges over the years, but the fact that a claimant gives up an unlimited recovery historically resulted in the workers' compensation system being liberally interpreted in favor of the claimant.
+This means that disputed or doubtful cases were resolved in favor of awarding compensation and the claimant was given the benefit of the doubt in resolving issues or disputes.
+Legislative amendment in 2012 has potentially altered this historic interpretation as discussed below but the trend toward resolving doubtful cases in favor of awarding benefits continues.

 Miss.
 Code Ann. §71-3-7 (1972, as amended) provides that a claim must arise out of and occur in the course of employment and that medical causation be established in order to receive compensation for an injury.
 Although both tests must be met to establish compensability, practically the two are often considered collectively so that compensability is found if "arising out of" is high and "course of employment" is low, or vice versa.
-Some call such analysis the "unitary test of work connection" or the "quantum theory of compensability".
+Some call such analysis the "unitary test of work connection" or the "quantum theory of compensability."